 The Agency Modified Alternative geomorphic design at TSF-1 would create micro-topography and mosaic vegetation that would be closer in appearance to the original topography regarding drainages, swales, and swells in the reclaimed area.
 While the Proposed Action would reclaim the site to similar predisturbance topography, this alternative provides fine, micro-topography that provides greater opportunities for vegetation diversity.
 The Agency Modified Alternative would have a medium likelihood of moderate impacts to the vegetation resources near TSF-1 during the project and minor beneficial effects after reclamation.
-Stockpiled capping material at TSF-1 would be regularly tested to determine the suitability of this material for reclamation purposes, and the TSF-1 seed mix would either be modified to reduce the number of rhizomatous grasses and increase the number of forbs and shrubs, or a second seed mix with heavy forb and shrub components would be used with the seed mix in the Proposed Action.
-Planting of bare-root and containerized shrubs would also occur under the Agency Modified Alternative; success rates of shrub planting is uncertain based on previous attempts on site rock dumps.
+Stockpiled capping material at TSF-1 would be regularly tested to determine the suitability of this material for reclamation purposes.
 The vegetation benefits within TSF-1 would include increased vegetation diversity, improved volunteer and seeded plant establishment, reduced soil erosion, enhanced visual impacts to the reclaimed area, and an overall increased reclamation success.
 Specific plant species would be encouraged and vegetative diversity would be promoted.
 The variability in sunlight, water infiltration, and topsoil thickness would benefit volunteer and seeded grass, forb, and shrub species and positively impact wildlife habitat.